sandhawke/mov/README.md

 This schema is helpful for writing "movable" RDF schemas.
-RDF Schemas (also called ontologies or vocabulary definitions) are generally useful for providing interoperability between loosely coupled system, but they require URLs which remain stable over many years.
+(We use the term "schema" to include "ontology" and "vocabulary definition", since the terms are equivalent in this context.)
+RDF schemas are generally useful for providing interoperability between loosely coupled systems, but they require URLs which remain stable over many years.

 Movable schemas, in contrast, allow interoperability even when moved to different URLs.
 For example, while the original version of this document was (and perhaps still is) hosted at <https://sandhawke.github.io/mov>, it is possible (and recommended) to use this schema in ways which do not involve trusting either github or the author, such as by forking it or copying it to your own server.